 The Kamiiida Line runs one stop from Heian-dori on the circular Meijo Line to Kamiiida with onward connections on the Meitetsu Komaki Line to Inuyama.

 Nagoya Subway Fares

 Prices on the Nagoya subway start from 200 yen with a maximum fare of 320 yen and it is possible to buy one-day passes for the subway system and for the subway and bus networks combined.

 Nagoya Subway Passes

-The Do-nichi Eco Kippu is a pre-paid card for 600 yen available on Saturdays and Sundays which gives unlimited travel for the day on subways and buses and reductions on admission to Nagoya's Science Museum, Higashiyama Zoo and Nagoya Castle.
+The Do-nichi Eco Kippu is a pre-paid card for 600 yen available on Saturdays and Sundays and the 8th day of every month which gives unlimited travel for the day on subways and buses and reductions on admission to Nagoya's Science Museum, Higashiyama Zoo and Nagoya Castle.

 Most lines start at around 5am and finish at midnight.
 At rush hours Nagoya subway trains are crowded and there is a women-only carriage during the hours of 8am-9am on the Higashiyama Line through Sakae, Fushimi to Nagoya Station.
 The Tsurumai Line which runs west-east from Kani-Otai to Akaike can be especially crowded.
 Some trains continue on to Toyota city or change at Akaike.